crush-157/serverless-saga/README.md

 - [Python](http://fnproject.io/tutorials/python/intro/)
 - [Ruby](http://fnproject.io/tutorials/ruby/intro/)

 If you like you can try creating functions using multiple FDKs.
-They all work the same way and since the functions are isolated, your applications can be include functions written in any number of languages.
+They all work the same way and since the functions are isolated, your applications can include functions written in any number of languages.

 ### From a Docker image (optional)
 You can also [create a function using a Docker image](http://fnproject.io/tutorials/ContainerAsFunction/).